Jieiku/abridge/README.md

 KaTeX can be used to display complex mathematics, it is a "Fast math typesetting for the web."

-You can see a demo of this here [this page](https://abridge.netlify.app/overview-math/).
+You can see a demo on [this page](https://abridge.netlify.app/overview-math/).

 I recommend only enabling math on a per page bases in your post.md files, instead of in your main config.toml file.